janhq/jan/docs/docs/about/about.md

 [^2]: [What's your main interest in running a local LLM instead of an existing API?](https://www.reddit.com/r/LocalLLaMA/comments/1718a9o/whats_your_main_interest_in_running_a_local_llm/)
 [^3]: [Ask HN: What's the best self-hosted/local alternative to GPT-4?](https://news.ycombinator.com/item?id=36138224)
 [^4]: [LoRAs](https://www.reddit.com/r/LocalLLaMA/comments/17mghqr/comment/k7mdz1i/?utm_source=share&utm_medium=web2x&context=3)

-### Ideal Customer

-Our ideal customer is an AI enthusiast who has experienced issues with OpenAI, and is keen to find open source alternatives.

 ### Solution